rajeevrajchal/zap-task/README.md

 ## Instructions

 1. Fork this repo
-2. Commit all changes you make.
-Please create a separate commit for each of the steps below.
-3. Push your work
+2. Push your work
-4. When you're done, create a pull request
+3. When you're done, create a pull request
-5. Add the link to your pull request in the job application
+4. Send us an email with the link to your pull request

 ## Code